pallets/flask/docs/testing.rst

 database name.
 We just have to keep the `db_fd` around so that we can use the :func:`os.close` function to close the file.

-To delete the database after the test, we close the file and remove it from the filesystem.
+To delete the database after the test, the fixture closes the file and removes it from the filesystem.

 If we now run the test suite, we should see the following output::